ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Conclusion

-In this supplementary material, we describe implementation details of the simulation framework in Sect.~\ref{sect:implementation}; and provide ablation study to validate our design choices in Sect.~\ref{sect:ablation}. \method~is highly controllable and is demonstrated in Sect~\ref{sect:control}; and more qualitative and quantitative results are included in Sect.~\ref{sect:qualitative} and Sect.~\ref{sect:quantitative}, respectively.
-Please also refer to our project page for more interactive demonstrations.
+In this supplementary material, we describe implementation details of the simulation framework in Section~\ref{sect:implementation} and provide an ablation study to validate our design choices in Section~\ref{sect:ablation}. \method~is highly controllable and is demonstrated in Sect~\ref{sect:control}.
+We present extensive qualitative and quantitative results in Section~\ref{sect:qualitative} and Section~\ref{sect:quantitative}, respectively.